fireship-io/fireship.io/hugo/content/snippets/firestore-rules-recipes.md

 ### A few examples you might find usefull

-There are several use cases where you want to write functions for.

-Here are some examples:

 {{< file "firebase" "firestore rules" >}}
 {{< highlight js >}}
     function isSignedIn() {